aryan008/team_lift_sprint/README.md

 3. To purchase relevant equipment related to individual/team sports
 4. Create a profile - including login/register functionality
 5. An instant feedback loop from site navigation on what I am doing
-6. Easy navigation of the site
+6. Easy navigation of the site including searching for a term
 7. Built-in safety protocols – user authentication, appropriate redirects, site action feedback
 8. The ability to edit/delete any items in my bag
 9. Secure card payment protocols
 10. Ability to view my checkout items if I have accidentally exited the site
 11. Buy an item without registering
-12. Browse products easily
+12. Browse products easily including sorting them
 13. View and purchase whats on sale
 14. Have a FAQ section where I can get in touch with the company regarding shipping/delivery, etc.
 15. See if I have any shipping costs